anjjriit/view-maker/README.md

 [![Total Downloads][ico-downloads]][link-downloads]

 **ViewMaker** is for use with the Laravel PHP framework (5.2 and up).
-It's a plugin for the artisan command line tool that ships with Laravel.
-It provides a suite of commands that help you quickly stand up a crud application from scratch in very little time, with views that feature a working data grid.
+It's a plugin for the artisan command line tool that ships with Laravel, designed to optimize your work flow.

 **ViewMaker** does more than just create views.
 The **[make:foundation](#makefoundation)** artisan command builds a foundation for you by creating a model from scratch with corresponding migration, routes, api, controllers and views, forming a basic crud app, with searchable,